AT-Publishing/website/_fibs/daily.md

 image: ["/strat/finexfibs.png"]

 dollars:
-- { market: "XRPUSD", chart: "/fibs/xrpusd.png", comment: "Ripple broke the ATH resistance nicely and currently sitting at the next fib resistance.
-It really should retrace a bit if this run is to be sustainable.
-A bull flag up here would be nice as well." }
+- { market: "XRPUSD", chart: "/fibs/xrpusd.png", comment: "Beautiful top wick below 2.618, currently about 20% down over the last 24 hours.
+On shorter timeframes currently bouncing off 1.618 but on small volume." }
-- { market: "ETHUSD", chart: "/fibs/ethusd.png", comment: "Still not making new highs but the short term downtrend line was broken.
-Bbands on 6H and 12H are looking more optimistic, on 1D the positive trend clearly hasn't been broken." }
+- { market: "ETHUSD", chart: "/fibs/ethusd.png", comment: "The positive trend line defined by moving average (bband center) was broken on 1D - daily of 30 Dec closed below.
+ETH is still holding the level for now but there is some downward pressure (sell volumes)." }
-- { market: "EDOUSD", chart: "/fibs/edousd.png", comment: "Looking strong over the past days - Eidoo got the same kind of correction as BTC and many alts but swiftly made new highs.
-Currently sitting at ATH resistance.
-I am testing the Eidoo wallet for Android, there will be a post."}
-- { market: "IOTUSD", chart: "/fibs/iotusd.png", comment: "Compared to for instance the ETHUSD 1D chart, IOTA is looking weaker at the moment.
-According to this strawpol the majority of the crowd has been bullish on it for 2018: https://strawpoll.de/3e111xx - What we see now is a consolidation after a big move though.
-Not a good convincing place to pick sides for the short term." }
+- { market: "IOTUSD", chart: "/fibs/iotusd.png", comment: "Iota is keeping in the slight downtrend (consolidation), not much going on.
+The ratio (IOTBTC) is up thanks to bitcoin's action." }
-- { market: "BTCUSD", chart: "/fibs/btcusd.png", comment: "Bitcoin is also consolidating and also weaker than ETHUSD.
-Currently sitting under an area of major resistance." }
+- { market: "BTCUSD", chart: "/fibs/btcusd.png", comment: "Bitcoin sold off in a big way, now sitting on its last support area and looking very heavy." }
 ratios:
-- { market: "ETHBTC", chart: "/fibs/ethbtc.png", comment: "In the ratio, ETH is attempting a breakout again.
-Now would be a good time to do it when BTC is just consolidating." }
+- { market: "ETHBTC", chart: "/fibs/ethbtc.png", comment: "The ETH ratio is climbing but still not breaking out convincingly." }
-- { market: "EOSBTC", chart: "/fibs/eosbtc.png", comment: "Here's a madway chart without fibs.
-It's the BTC ratio of EOS, but: an unbroken positive trend and again, a good time to paint something resembing a cup and handle.
-Volume is miniscule at the moment." }

 #- { market: "IOTUSD", chart: "/fibs/iotusd.png", comment: "dolor" }